-His early professional career was in education and he's been Head Teacher at Ysgol Thomas Stephens, Pontneddfechan and at Llangattock Primary School, Crickhowell, Powys.
+Roy's early professional career was in education; he was Head Teacher at Ysgol Thomas Stephens, Pontneddfechan and at Llangattock Primary School, Crickhowell, Powys.

 Roy's move to broadcasting was gradual and part-time.
-He started by writing and presenting a weekly Letter From Aberdare on the AM programme.
-He eventually joined the BBC full time and his daily radio programme has attained some of the highest listening figures in Wales.
+He started by writing and presenting a weekly Letter From Aberdare on the 'AM' programme.
+Roy eventually joined the BBC full time and his daily radio programme attained some of the highest listening figures in Wales.
 In 1999 he received a Sony Award.

 This popular series also covered a journey along the Celtic rim of Europe.
-More recently his series Common Ground was highly acclaimed, gaining him the Royal Television Society award as Regional Presenter of the Year in 2000.
+Roy's series Common Ground was highly acclaimed, gaining him the Royal Television Society award as Regional Presenter of the Year in 2000.

 Talking about the move, the Sony award-winning broadcaster said, in his inimitable style: